 When using Windows 8 or Windows 8.1 as your default OS you will probably experience various system problems.
 These problems are usually incompatibility issues that can be resolved easily as soon as you apply the proper solutions.
 In that matter, we can now discuss the xlive.dll Windows 8 problems, which can be addressed with ease if you choose to follow and apply the guidelines from below.

-The xlive.dll system error is quite common on Windows 8 and Windows 8.1, this issue being displayed on various situations such as: when trying to install a new program or software, when trying to run a new game, or even when trying to shut down your computer or device.
+The xlive.dll system error is quite common on Windows 8 and Windows 8.1, this issue is displayed on various situations such as: when trying to install a new program or software when trying to run a new game, or even when trying to shut down your computer or device.

 So, if you get an error message like “Xlive.dll Not Found”, “This application failed to start because xlive.dll was not found.
 Re-installing the application may fix this problem.”, “Cannot find [PATH]xlive.dll”, “The file xlive.dll is missing.”, or “Cannot start [APPLICATION].
 A required component is missing: xlive.dll.
 Please install [APPLICATION] again.”
 It means that you have problems with the xlive.dll protocol.

 Now, this issue might occur because you have accidentally removed the xlive DLL file from your Windows 8 system, due to hardware problems or because of compatibility mismatches.
 But, don’t worry, as during the lines from below I will try to show you how to easily fix this Windows 8 and Windows 8.1 problem.